Tesla Has $2.2 Billion Coming Due For Property And Equipment

 - Tesla still owes about $2.2 billion on its "purchased" equipment.
 Most of these payments will most likely need to be paid over the next number of months.
 The company has guided for $1 billion in payments in the fourth quarter.
 I would expect this to be a bit higher, in the range of $1.3 billion, or a nice round $100 million per week.
 I would expect this rate of payments to continue into early 2018.

 - I am shocked at the amount Tesla has spent so far on the Gigafactory.
 Capitalized costs are now $2.83 million, an increase from only $1 bn. at the beginning of the year (or possibly $825 million, depending upon which figure you want to believe).
-Originally Tesla had estimated it total cost for the Gigafactory would be about $2.5 billion with its "partners" investing another $2.5 billion.
+Originally Tesla had estimated its total cost for the Gigafactory would be about $2.5 billion with its "partners" investing another $2.5 billion.
 Electrek reported in a July 6 article that the Gigafactory was only about 30% complete then.
 Tesla had already invested $2 billion as of June 30.
 This suggests an eventual total cost to Tesla of $6 billion or more.

 A Final Comment